What’s The Difference Between Rosin And Live Rosin?

 Making your own

 Rosin can be made in the comfort of your own home.
 All you need is a hair straightener, dried forms of cannabis, and wax paper.
-If you want to learn more, check out this article.

 Live rosin, however, is a bit more complicated, due to the fact that a solvent is required to filter the cannabinoids from the water present in fresh and frozen flower.

 If you’re up for the challenge and have the proper equipment, it is definitely doable.
 Live rosin is a great concentrate, but due to its popularity and flavor can cost you between $20-$70 per gram depending on your location.

 No matter what you decide, live rosin is something you should try at least once.
 When you can’t, rosin continues to be an amazing solventless option.